-Sorry, we’re looking for candidates running privately-owned companies.
+Sorry, we’re looking for business leaders running privately-owned companies.

 Sorry, we’re looking for nominations from the person ultimately leading the organisation.

-Yes, we will consider entries from candidates in joint leadership roles, either individually or jointly.
+Yes, we will consider Top 50 entries from candidates in joint leadership roles, either individually or jointly.

 Candidates nominated by a third party will be contacted by our team after a nomination is made to ensure they’re happy to participate.